sebfisch/java-data/content/docs/features/sealed.md

 It is an error to define a class extending a sealed class (or implementing a sealed interface) if the sub-class is not listed in the `permits` clause.
+It is also an error
+if a class mentioned in the `permits` clause of a sealed class (or interface) does not extend that class (or implement that interface) directly.
+IDEs might be able to resolve these errors automatically.
 Permitted sub-classes must be defined in the same module (or, if declared in an unnamed module, in the same package) as their super-class.